telosnetwork/telos-oracle-scripts/README.md

 #### Caller

-This part of the configuration pertains to your own creditenials, it is required for listeners & updaters that need to perform actions on chain like the `RNGRequestListener`.
+This part of the configuration pertains to your own creditenials, it is required for listeners & updaters that need to perform actions on chain like the `RNGRequestListener` and the `DelphiOracleUpdater`.

 ```
     name: "oracletest" # Your antelope account name